fen9li/provision-ec2-sinatra-instance/README.md

-# Provision AWS EC2 instance to Test Ruby Code on Gitgub Continuously
+# Provision AWS EC2 instance to Test Ruby Code on GitHub Continuously

 Continuous Integration (CI) is a development practice that requires developers to integrate code into a shared repository several times a day.
 Each check-in is then verified by an automated build, allowing teams to detect problems early.
 This project implements a solution to let developers / system engineers test ruby base web code on Github easily.